mfojtik/io/content/bio.md

 As part of his role, he is responsible for reviewing architectural changes and participates in general product feature design as well as day-to-day teams operations.
 Over the years, he contributed to several [Kubernetes](https://kubernetes.io) components, including code generation, API machinery and workloads controllers.
 In OpenShift, his main area of contribution is operators and API servers.

+In free time, he enjoys mountain climbing, hiking and skiing.

 * [Github Profile](https://github.com/mfojtik)
 * [LinkedIn Profile](https://www.linkedin.com/in/michalfojtik)